 Firstly, you must provide screenshots for:

-You can provide more, but it’s not really neccesary.
+You can provide more, but it’s not really necessary.
 And just between us, you can submit the exact same screenshots for the iPad 2nd and 3rd gen. Apple won’t notice — and neither will your users.

 The screenshots appear in the search results at roughly ¼ size, in the app listing page at ½ size, then users can tap into them and view them at around 90% size.